New Trees for a Better Tree Canopy

 • Where would shade most benefit the people gathering in or moving through the area?

-• Taking the time to answer these questions helps to ensure that we are planting the right trees in the right places and giving them the best possible chance of survival.
+Taking the time to answer these questions helps to ensure that we are planting the right trees in the right places, giving them the best chance at survival.

 For more information on tree species selection, check out these great resources from Hennepin County, the Minnesota Department of Natural Resources, and the University of Minnesota

-Funding for this program provided by the Minnesota Environment and Natural Resources Trust Fund as recommended by the Legislative-Citizen Commission on Minnesota Resources (LCCMR) or by the Inflation Reduction Act and the USDA Forest Service, Urban and Community Forestry Program.
+Funding for this project provided by the Minnesota Environment and Natural Resources Trust Fund as recommended by the Legislative-Citizen Commission on Minnesota Resources (LCCMR) or by the U.S. Department of Agriculture Forest Service through the Urban and Community Forestry Program.
 USDA and Great River Greening are equal opportunity providers and employers.